late-goodbye/tkinter-rest-celery-py2/README.md

 # Run

-To run the app from the project root directory:
+To run the server app from server directory:

 1. `celery -A tasks worker --loglevel=info`
-2. `python server/server.py`
+2. `python server.py`

+To run the client app:
-3. `python client/client.py`
+3. `python client.py`

 **Note**: server and client may be run in random order